Healing from the Impact of Abuse: Reclaim Your Self-Esteem and Inner Strength

 What are the first steps to heal from emotional abuse?

-Begin by acknowledging abuse is not your fault and reinforcing your self-esteem with affirmations.
-Seek support from friends, online communities, or local resources to strengthen your sense of empowerment and community.
+The initial steps involve acknowledging that the abuse is not your fault and rebuilding self-esteem with affirmations.
+Seeking support from friends, online communities, or local resources also empowers your recovery, fostering a sense of belonging.

 How does meditation help in overcoming the impact of abuse?